CLINICAL AND LEGAL JUDGMENT LAB

 Kristin McCowan, 2018-2022

 Earned a PhD from the Law and Psychology program at ASU (one of the program's first two graduates!) with a research focus on the general role expert and juror biases play within the justice system, mentored by Tess Neal.
-Working at the Center for Integrity in Forensic Science, applying research to real-world legal and forensic issues.
+Postdoc and first job at the Center for Integrity in Forensic Science, applying research to real-world legal and forensic issues.
+Served as director of Research at DecisionQuest - a major trial consulting firm, and is working as a research analyst with the Maricopa County Sherriff's Office in Phoenix, AZ.

 Emma Saiter, 2021-2023